badriadhikari/Algorithms-2020fall/homeworks/Homework07.md

 ```

 ## Question 6
 What **minimal** changes can be made to the following BFS **algorithm** so that (i) accepts a destination node, (ii) terminates when a destination node is found, and (iii) the algorithm becomes a depth-first search.
 Submit a single algorithm with all changes in it, i.e. do not submit three separate modifications.
+Your DFS algorithm does not need to print or store the discovery/finish times.

 <img src="bfs_clrs.png" align="middle" width="600"/>